-Refer to the Academic Catalog for the complete "Academic Dismissal" policy.
+Refer to the Academic Catalog for the complete "Academic Dismissal" and "Drop/Withdraw" policies.

 Active Military Duty

 Any student called to active duty from the reserves of any branch of the military or the National Guard will receive special consideration from the university to ensure a smooth transition.